joeraven0/crc32calc/README.md

-# crc32calc
+# crc32calc for Windows & Linux

+Version 0.1
+2023-04-07

 Calculate CRC32 checksum on Linux or Windows

-Run either crc32calc.sh, crc32calc.py (Windows filesystem only) or crc32calc.bat followed by the filename to calculate checksum on.

 ## Usage